bitcoinfacts/glacierprotocol.github.io/_docs/setup/verify.md

     As..."
     1. Name the file "glacier.asc".
 {% if site.platform != "linuxOnly" %}
 1. Download and install [GnuPG](https://gnupg.org/), the software we'll use for doing the cryptographic verification.
-GnuPG is the same software recommended by the Electronic Frontier Foundation's Surveillance Self Defense protocol.
+GnuPG is the same software recommended by the Electronic Frontier Foundation's Surveillance Self Defense protocol:

     Technical details: Note that we are foregoing verification of the integrity of GnuPG itself.
 Verification requires having access to a pre-existing, trusted